DinosaursAreCute/SUD_Tasks/FUNCTIONS_DOCUMENTATION_EN.md

 # SUD_Tasks: Detailed Function Documentation

 This document provides a comprehensive overview of all classes and functions in the SUD_Tasks repository.
-It is intended to help students and developers quickly understand the structure and purpose of each component in the codebase.

 ---